ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 #### **[R28]**
 Any transacting counterparty having received a Proof of Correctness of a state change MUST be able to validate that Proof of Correctness against the BPI between the counterparties.

-[[R28]](#r28) Testability: Including a ZK Proof, public input, and state commitement inside the message payload would enable counterparties to validate the Proof of Correctness.
+[[R28]](#r28) Testability: Including a zero-knowledge proof, public input, and state commitment, together with the prover scheme, and if required the common reference string, inside the message payload would enable counterparties to validate the Proof of Correctness on their own utilizing known libraries for the prover scheme such a PLONK or Groth16.

 #### **[R29]**
 A transacting counterparty MUST include a Proof of Correctness of the State Object generated by the state change in the BPI Messages between the transacting counterparties.